reliablebit/booking-web-app-api/BACKEND_RESPONSIBILITIES_STATUS.md

-# Backend Responsibilities — Done vs Remaining

-This document summarizes the backend responsibilities extracted from your report and maps each item to its current implementation status in the repository (as of Aug 29, 2025).

 ## Checklist (requirements)
 - User Panel: auth, search, bookings, tickets, OTP, payments
 - Merchant Panel: merchant auth, listings CRUD, bookings for merchant, stats, availability